Someshwaran46/SmartPremium-Estimating-Insurance-Premiums-with-Machine-Learning/README.md

 ---

-## 📬 Feedback & Contributions
+## 📬 Feedback

 Feel free to open issues or submit pull requests!
-Contributions, improvements, and suggestions are always welcome 🙌
+Improvements, and suggestions are always welcome 🙌